harshpantdata/project2/README.md

 # New Project

-This project was creater from local system
+This project was creater from local system.